 Bright kitchens are a real favorite for anyone who spends time in theirs.
 Connect your windows with a long corner bench to catch all that morning sun in your breakfast nook.

-Many breakfast nooks have perfectly fitting cushions for the seats but that isn’t required.
+Many nooks have perfectly fitting cushions for the seats but that isn’t required.
 Go for a completely upholstered bench and your make your nook even more appealing for morning pajama hangs.

-You don’t absolutely have to have an empty corner to have a breakfast nook.
-If your kitchen is big enough, you can build out into the empty space and use your kitchen’s square footage better.
+You don’t absolutely have to have an empty corner to have a nook.
+If your kitchen is big enough, you can build it out into the empty space and use your kitchen’s square footage better.